How do I apply for admission?

 You will be required to submit TOEFL/IELTS/PTE scores if you are a US citizen or permanent resident with international credentials whose native language is not English and who does not hold a degree from an institution in the US or one of the areas listed above.

 How do I know when my test scores arrive?

 May more than 3 letters of recommendation be submitted?

 Yes, but please do not ask for more than four recommendation letters to be sent.
 The admissions committee will not read more than four letters regarding a given applicant.

 What if my test scores or letters of recommendation come late?

 We ask that score reports and letters of recommendation are submitted before the December 15 deadline.
-However, as long as they arrive before January 1, the admissions committee will be able to review your application.
+However, as long as they arrive before January 1, the admissions committee will be able to include the scores in their review of your application.

 Why does my application show that my test scores and recommendation letters have been received, but it is still marked incomplete?

 We manually mark your application "complete" after we receive all parts of your application, including recommendations and test scores.
 Since we have so many applicants, it can sometimes take a day or two to finish marking all of the applications complete.
 Our Admissions Committee reviews all applications, even if they are not marked complete.